54JIN/receipt-processor-challenge/README.md

 ---
 ## Storage of data

-1. As data does not need to persist when the application stops, data is stored locally in a varaible called receipts.
+1. As data does not need to persist when the application stops, data is stored locally in a variable called receipts.

 ## Paths